kizniche/Mycodo/README.rst

 Install Mycodo
 ~~~~~~~~~~~~~~

-Mycodo will be installed by executing setup.sh.
+Mycodo will be installed by executing install.sh.
 As a part of the
 installation, you will be prompted with a few options to determine which
 components to install and configure.